Development assistance in Tonga

 Since her scholarship, Mrs. Pouvalu has contributed to the development of education in the region through her work at the University of the South Pacific and currently in Tonga through her appointment to the Ministry in 2011, where she is leading the Ministry to review and develop curriculum, strengthen leadership in the education sector, promote good governance, work towards increasing the literacy and numeracy outcomes of Tongan students and build human resource capacity.

-She has a vision for Tonga over the next five to 10 years.
-She hopes to build local resources and engage parents and the whole community to create an education sector that is more sustainable and less reliant on development partners.
+She worked to implement her vision for Tonga over the next five to 10 years.
+She worked to build local resources and engage parents and the whole community to create an education sector that is more sustainable and less reliant on development partners.

 How to apply